SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Transfer

-Transferring an object from one sponsoring client to another is only specified in [@!RFC5731] and [@!RFC5733].
-The <transfer> command has been mapped to a transfer resource.
+Transferring an object from one sponsoring client to another is specified in [@!RFC5731] and [@!RFC5733].
+The Transfer command is mapped to a nested resource, named "transfers".

 The semantics of the HTTP DELETE method are determined by the role of the client executing the method.
-For the current sponsoring registrar the DELETE method is defined as "reject transfer".
-For the new sponsoring registrar the DELETE method is defined as "cancel transfer".
+For the current sponsoring client of the object, the DELETE method is defined as "reject transfer".
+For the new sponsoring client the DELETE method is defined as "cancel transfer".

 #### Create